Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Conclusions

 \section{Conclusions}

-Throughout this study, we present two primary improvements over traditional pointer-based \Octree structures for neighbourhood searching in 3D point clouds: (1) a reordering process based on three-dimensional space-filling curves, and (2) a linear \Octree structure with purpose-built query algorithms.
-Our results demonstrate that both approaches consistently reduce execution times for fixed-radius and kNN searches across diverse datasets.
+Throughout this study, we present two primary improvements over traditional pointer-based \Octree structures for neighbourhood searching in 3D point clouds: (1) a reordering process based on three-dimensional Space-Filling Curves (SFCs), and (2) a linear \Octree structure with optimised query algorithms.
+Our results demonstrate that both approaches consistently reduce execution times for fixed-radius and kNN searches across several well-known datasets with diverse characteristics.
 Thus, these proposals offer a robust solution for enhancing the performance of large-scale 3D point cloud processing workflows.
 The main contributions of this work are:

-\begin{itemize} \item SFC reordering using Morton and Hilbert curves enhances memory locality and consistently achieves speedups of up to $50\%$ across various algorithms and data structures.
-Furthermore, point reordering significantly improves parallel scalability, enabling our implementation to reach an efficiency of up to $90\%$ on 40-core systems. \item We introduce kNN locality histograms, which effectively characterise spatial locality and whose skewness correlates with cache miss rates during spatial queries. \item Our linear \Octree, combined with the \neighboursStruct method, delivers substantial performance gains compared to both pointer-based implementations and state-of-the-art libraries.
+\begin{itemize} \item SFC reordering using Morton and Hilbert curves enhances memory locality and consistently achieves speedups of up to $50\%$ across the evaluated algorithms and data structures.
+Furthermore, point reordering significantly improves parallel scalability, enabling our implementation to reach an efficiency of up to $90\%$ on a 40-core system. \item We introduce kNN locality histograms as a diagnostic metric for spatial locality, whose skewness correlates with cache miss rates and can be approximated on a small point subset to predict the best SFC ordering prior to index construction. \item Our linear \Octree, combined with the \neighboursStruct method, delivers substantial performance gains compared to both pointer-based implementations and state-of-the-art libraries.
 These improvements are particularly significant in high-density scenarios ($\mu > 10^3$) and for large $k$ values ($k > 300$). \item The proposed linear \Octree offers the most compact memory representation and the fastest construction times among the tested structures, making it the most suitable choice for large-scale or resource-constrained environments. \end{itemize}

+Adapting our methods for GPU acceleration is an identified future direction for our research, as the contiguous memory layout and the bulk parallelism of fixed-radius queries may be well suited to GPU architecture.
+However, this development presents several challenges to achieving optimal performance, such as managing irregular memory access patterns and thread divergence during hierarchical tree traversal.